Dil Hai Ke Manta Nahin: Plot

-Pooja Dharamchand is the daughter of a rich Bombay shipping tycoon, Seth Dharamchand.
-She is head-over-heels in love with movie star Deepak Kumar, but her father strongly disapproves of their courtship.
-One night, Pooja escapes from her father's yacht and hops onto a bus to Bangalore to be with Deepak, who is shooting for a film there.
-Seth Dharamchand, realizing his daughter has run away, advertises a reward for anyone who can find Pooja.
+Pooja Dharamchand is the daughter of a wealthy Bombay shipping tycoon, Seth Dharamchand.
+She is head over heels in love with film star Deepak Kumar, but her father strongly disapproves of their relationship.
+One night, Pooja escapes from her father's yacht and boards a bus to Bangalore to be with Deepak, who is shooting a film there.
+Realising that his daughter has run away, Seth Dharamchand offers a reward to anyone who can find her.

 Aboard the bus, Pooja meets Raghu Jaitley, a loud-mouthed journalist who has just lost his job.
-He offers to help her in exchange for an exclusive story on her, which would revive his flagging career.
-Pooja is forced to agree to his demands, as he threatens to let her father know of her whereabouts should she not comply.
-After both of them happen to miss the bus, Raghu and Pooja go through various adventures together and find themselves falling in love with one another.
+He offers to help her in exchange for an exclusive story about her, which would revive his flagging career.
+Pooja is forced to agree to his demands, as he threatens to inform her father of her whereabouts if she refuses.
+After they accidentally miss the bus, Raghu and Pooja go through a series of adventures together and eventually fall in love.

-Raghu desires to marry Pooja, but knows that financially he is in no shape to do so.
-He leaves Pooja temporarily intending to ask his boss for money so that he can ask her to marry him.
-Pooja also falls for Raghu and she decides to be with him, but she misses his note and thinks he has abandoned her.
+Raghu wishes to marry Pooja, but knows that he is not financially secure enough to do so.
+He temporarily leaves her, intending to ask his boss for money so that he can propose to her.
+Pooja also falls in love with Raghu and decides to be with him, but she misses his note and believes that he has abandoned her.

-She calls it quits, returns home, and prepares to marry Deepak.
-Her father learns about Raghu when Raghu comes to him asking for the money he spent on Pooja trying to get her to Bangalore.
-Seth Dharamchand realizes that Raghu took care of Pooja during the trip and asks Raghu if he is in love with her.
-Raghu admits he is.
-Pooja is initially angry thinking that Raghu came forward to claim the reward money.
-However, her father reveals the true purpose of Raghu's visit and tells her that Raghu loves her.
-Pooja runs away from the marriage hall with her father's support to reunite with Raghu.
+Disheartened, she returns home and prepares to marry Deepak.
+Her father learns about Raghu when he approaches Seth Dharamchand to ask for reimbursement for the money he spent trying to get Pooja to Bangalore.
+Seth Dharamchand realises that Raghu looked after Pooja during the journey and asks whether he is in love with her.
+Raghu admits that he is.
+Pooja is initially angry, believing that Raghu has come to claim the reward money.
+However, her father reveals the true purpose of Raghu's visit and tells her that Raghu genuinely loves her.
+With her father's support, Pooja runs away from the wedding hall to reunite with Raghu.